-Operations & Maintenance: Minor activities that preserve the condition or performance of assets and ensures the longevity of assets in line with their design and operational requirements.

-- Inspection: Reach inspection program to document and assess the condition of assets and problem sites.
-Occurs at a frequency varying from one to five years - Woody Debris Program: Monitors and removes debris blockages at critical locations at least twice a year - Adaptive Management Program: Inspects and assesses the stability of recently completed maintenance projects, typically conducted annually for three years - Deposition Program: Monitors and measures material (typically stones) deposition in the channel, aligned with the reach inspection schedule - Beaver Program: Monitors beaver impacts and dam-related issues, with frequent monitoring (at least weekly initially) and revised as needed - Preventative Maintenance: Clears debris blockages and beaver dams to prevent erosion and flooding, with beaver trapping as required

-- Reach Inspection Program: Not completing reach inspections can lead to unexpected watercourse asset failures, causing flooding and erosion issues - Woody Debris Inspections: Failure to inspect for woody debris can result in undetected blockages, leading to flooding - Adaptive Management Inspections: Neglecting adaptive management inspections can result in undocumented changes to maintenance work - Deposition Program Inspections: Not completing deposition program inspections can lead to undocumented changes at deposition sites - Beaver Monitoring Program: Failing to monitor beaver activity can result in adjacent flooding or erosion - Debris Removal: Failure to remove debris blockages from the watercourse can lead to erosion or flooding of private or public property
+Current and Proposed Lifecycle Activities Risks associated with Lifecycle Activities Operations & Maintenance: Minor activities that preser longevity of assets in line with their design and operation ve the condition or performance of assets and ensures the onal requirements.
+Inspection: Reach inspection program to document and assess the condition of assets and problem sites.
+Occurs at a frequency varying from one to five years Woody Debris Program: Monitors and removes debris blockages at critical locations at least twice a year Adaptive Management Program: Inspects and assesses the stability of recently completed maintenance projects, typically conducted annually for three years Deposition Program: Monitors and measures material (typically stones) deposition in the channel, aligned with the reach inspection schedule Beaver Program: Monitors beaver impacts and dam-related issues, with frequent monitoring (at least weekly initially) and revised as needed Preventative Maintenance: Clears debris blockages and beaver trapping as required Reach Inspection Program: Not completing reach inspections can lead to unexpected watercourse asset failures, causing flooding and erosion issues Woody Debris Inspections: Failure to inspect for woody debris can result in undetected blockages, leading to flooding Adaptive Management Inspections: Neglecting adaptive management inspections can result in undocumented changes to maintenance work Deposition Program Inspections: Not completing deposition program inspections can lead to undocumented changes at deposition sites Beaver Monitoring Program: Failing to monitor beaver activity can result in adjacent flooding or erosion Debris Removal: Failure to remove debris blockages from the watercourse can lead to erosion or flooding of private or public property

 Current and Proposed Lifecycle Activities Risks associated with Lifecycle Activities Reactive Maintenance: Involves the removal of debris as needed Renewal/Rehabilitation: Significant activities designed d to extend the useful life of assets components.
-Early Life Activities: None Mid-Life/Later Life: Minor Erosion Control Works (Partial Replacement of Bank- approximately 20m-30m length) Impacts to Structure and Performance of Assets: Failure to complete works in a timely manner can lead to additional erosion or flooding issues; damage to private or public property Replacement: Replacement activities occur once an as intended function or performance, and rehabilitation is sset reaches the end of its useful life, cannot provide the not a viable option.
-Replacement: Replacement of entire bank where there is risk to surrounding property and adjacent infrastructure (Capital Works) Flooding Impacts and Damage: Failure to complete replacement works in a timely manner can lead to additional erosion or flooding issues; damage to private or public property Disposal/ Demolition: Activities associated with the di isposal or decommissioning of an asset.
-Landfilling: The majority of materials left over from watercourse infrastructure are removed and landfilled Reuse/Repurposing: Some erosion control materials may be re-used or repurposed during • N/A
+Early Life Activities: None Mid-Life/Later Life: Minor Erosion Control Works (Partial Replacement of Bank- approximately 20m-30m length) • Impacts to Structure and Performance of Assets: Failure to complete works in a timely manner can lead to additional erosion or flooding issues; damage to private or public property Replacement: Replacement activities occur once an as intended function or performance, and rehabilitation is sset reaches the end of its useful life, cannot provide the not a viable option. • Replacement: Replacement of entire bank where there is risk to surrounding property and adjacent infrastructure (Capital Works) Flooding Impacts and Damage: Failure to complete replacement works in a timely manner can lead to additional erosion or flooding issues; damage to private or public property Disposal/ Demolition: Activities associated with the di sposal or decommissioning of an asset.
+Landfilling: The majority of materials left over from watercourse infrastructure are removed and landfilled Reuse/Repurposing: Some erosion control materials may be re-used or repurposed during renewal projects (e.g., armourstones, rip rap) • N/A

-Lifecycle Needs vs. Budget Stormwater Service Area
+Stormwater Service Area